Getting to Barcelona:

 To get to the centre of Barcelona, you may use:

-- The Aerobus shuttlebus (6 euros one way; stops at Plaça d´Espanya, Urgell, our venue Plaça d´Universitat, and Plaça de Catalunya)
+- The Aerobus shuttlebus from Terminals 1 and 2 (6 euros one way; stops at Plaça d´Espanya, Urgell, our venue Plaça d´Universitat, and Plaça de Catalunya)

 With the exception of the metro, these means of transport take about 30 minutes to get you downtown.

-The public transport network is well-developed and cheap, provided you don’t buy single tickets or on board.
-Ticket vending machines at all metro stations dispense T-10 tickets at 10 euros which are valid for 10 trips, with right to transfer on other lines within 75 min of validation.
-Also consider the various tourist cards on offer if you plan on coming some days before and/or staying on after the conference.
-Refer to the tourist information office in Plaça de Catalunya for more information on your options.
+The public transport network (metro, train and bus) is integrated, well-developed and cheap, provided you avoid buying your fare on the bus.
+Ticket vending machines at all metro stations dispense universal T1 tickets (single fares) but it is cheaper to buy T-10 tickets at 10 euros which are valid for 10 trips, with right of transfer to other lines up to 75 minutes of first validation.
+Also consider the various travel cards on offer (one to five-day travel cards; Barcelona tourist card) if you plan on coming some days before and/or staying on after the conference.
+The Barcelona tourist card combines free travelling with discounts on entry fees for museums etc. Refer to the tourist information office in Plaça de Catalunya for more information on your options and the following websites:

 COMMENTS TO: firstname.lastname@example.org